nitreojs/telegram-message-purger/README.md

 ### script only detected 10k messages when i have more than 10k messages in the chat

-this is a telegram limitation and can not be bypassed. after first deleted 10k messages just wait a bit and start the script again.
+this is a telegram limitation and can not be bypassed. after first deleted 10k messages just wait a bit and start the script again